-Since disclosure requirements at the federal level are changing, please ensure that you are disclosing all external collaborations that are related to, but not necessarily part of, your job at Ohio State, regardless of whether you are paid for the outside activity.
+Since disclosure requirements at the federal level are changing, please ensure that you are disclosing all external collaborations that are related to, but not necessarily part of, your job at Ohio State, regardless of whether you are paid for the activity.

-The disclosure form asks simple, direct questions to make it easy for you to properly disclose these “Outside Activities.”
+The Disclosure Form asks simple, direct questions to make it easy to properly disclose these activities.

 Disclosure ≠ Conflict of Interest

-It is important to understand that disclosure does not necessarily mean you have a conflict of interest.
-It simply means you’re being transparent.
-In the first tip, we talked about being transparent in the disclosure process regardless of whether an outside activity is paid or not.
+It is important to understand that disclosure does not necessarily mean there is a conflict of interest.
+It simply means being transparent.
+In the first tip, is to be transparent in the disclosure process regardless of whether an outside activity is paid or not.
 This means that disclosure is about much more than financial conflicts of interest.

 Remember – think more broadly about disclosure.
 Ask yourself these simple questions about the activity:

 - Is money going into my pocket?

-- Am I personally benefiting from this “Outside Activity” even if I’m not receiving money?
+- Am I personally benefiting from this activity even if I’m not receiving money?

 - Would I be embarrassed if someone pointed out that I didn’t disclose this activity?

-If you answer yes to any of these questions, then you have something that should be disclosed.
+If the answer yes to any of these questions, then something should be disclosed.

 When in Doubt, Disclose!

 It can be difficult to assess which outside activities, financial interests, and other relationships need to be disclosed—especially because Conflict of Interest (COI) policies often apply differently to faculty, staff, students, researchers, physicians and administrators.